 Ottawa was fast and from the start had Montreal “puffing like grampuses.”
 In the third, the Habs looked “juvenile.”
 The Senators had several bright rookies, including Frank “King” Clancy, deemed the architect of the rout by one local paper.
 Scoring the second goal in the opening period, “he brought the crowd to their toes in a thunderous cheer.”

 Cy Denneny scored three goals for Ottawa, and Frank Nighbor added a memorable one (“it was a cuckoo,” to be exact).
-Goaltender Clint Benedict was good, “as a happy as a kid with a Christmas stocking” with his shutout; Nighbor’s poke check was Punch Broadbent’s determined backchecking were also cited by the Journal as playing decisive parts in the home side’s win.
+Goaltender Clint Benedict was good, “as a happy as a kid with a Christmas stocking” with his shutout; Nighbor’s poke check and Punch Broadbent’s determined backchecking were also cited by the Journal as playing decisive parts in the home side’s win.
 For the third game in a row — the entire season to date — Ottawa took no penalties.
 All in all, the crowd of 5,000 was “tickled giddy.”

 Vézina?
 “The Chicoutimi Cucumber looked more like a well perforated slab of Roquefort.
 Vez stopped plenty, but he was handling drives from inside his defence that kept him on the hop, and was frequently forced out of his nets in desperate sorties, trying to split the Ottawa attack.”